6 Big Job Sectors in Texas to Consider Training For

 In fact, the state has no corporate income tax.
 That means many top companies are drawn to the state, and they create new jobs.
 Already, more than 50 Fortune 500 companies do business in Texas.* And in 2011 alone, more than 53,000 new jobs were generated for people in the business and professional services category.
 In the financial sector, more than 631,000 jobs were created.‡

 NASA's Johnson Space Center in Houston consistently ranks as one of this state's top attractions.
 But many people don't realize that several other areas of Texas also have well-developed aerospace and aviation industries.
-About 153,000 Texans are employed in this sector, and their average annual pay is close to $81,000.*
+Over 130,000 Texans are employed in this sector, and their average annual pay is $95,414.*

 ‡ The Texas Economy, Texas Comptroller's Office, website last visited on October 22, 2014.